robonexx/daily_writing/README.md

-# Rehearsing and continue to practice React, scss and loading to a server eventually
+# Rehearsing and continue to practice React, scss and connection to a server eventually or using fake api with local server

-Started this project some time mid july and decided to continue on it and load it up to my git Learning as I go
+So the idea with this project # Daily Writings is just to create a blog kind of page while practicing react and sass.

+Goal is to create a log in function, also to be able to upload the articles to a server I have no goal when to be finnsihed as I study at the same time and do other projects

-My sources has been Net ninjas React tutorial and Traversy's React course on Udemy + stack, stack and stack again :D
+For this project my sources has been Net ninjas React tutorial on youtube and Traversy's React course on Udemy, also started Maximilians react course but it was redone when i got back so havent restarted it. and our teacher at KYH Kristian + stack, stack and stack again :D

 # Getting Started with Create React App